oliverrknox/gatekeeper/README.md

         server.ssl.key-store-type=PKCS12
         server.ssl.key-alias=tomcat
         ```
+  - This requires running the jar with `--spring.profiles.active=local` or using the `docker-compose-local.yml` file.

 - **Environment Variables**
     - `JWT_SECRET_BASE64`: A 256 byte key encoded in Base 64.
 Used to generate JWT tokens.